microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/04-SQLServerOnTheMicrosoftAzurePlatform.md

     ![New project settings for doing an assessment of a migration from SQL Server to Azure SQL Database.](../graphics/media/dma-new-project-to-azure-sql-db.png "New project settings")

+> Note: There's also an option to select "Migration" within DMA.
+You could use this option if you have restrictions around pushing versus pulling the data to Azure.
+Using DMA to migrate would be pushing data from the SQL Server 2008 VM into Azure.
+In this workshop, we'll instead pull data from the SQL Server 2008 VM.
+You can learn more about migrating to Azure using DMA [here](https://docs.microsoft.com/en-us/sql/dma/dma-migrateonpremsqltosqldb?view=sql-server-2017).
 4. Select **Create**.

 5. On the **Options** screen, ensure **Check database compatibility** and **Check feature parity** are both checked, and then select **Next**.